wdi-sf-fall/notes/week_10_angular_and_reviews/day_01_more_angular/README.md

 ####1) Refactoring

-Take a quick look at the new folder strcuture under `app/assets/javascripts`
+Take a quick look at the new folder structure under `app/assets/javascripts`

 * app.js
 * controllers directory